burnalting/stroom-community-stroom-log-collector/README.md

 # List of log sources ("feeds") to monitor and post
 feeds:
-  - name: StroomNginx                                   # Unique identifier for this feed (used in state file)
+  - name: StroomNginx-Access                            # Unique identifier for this feed (used in state file)
     log_pattern: /var/log/nginx/blackbox_ssl_user.log*  # Glob pattern for log files (rotated and base)
     feed_name: NginxAccess-BlackBox-V1.0-EVENTS         # Stroom feed name to use in HTTP header
     headers:                             # (Optional) Additional HTTP headers for this feed